Wondering how many international airports are in Istanbul and what amenities they offer? Discover all about it in this guide to Istanbul Airports.

 Yes, there is always a steady stream of taxis available.
 We suggest you have your hotel name & address written on a piece of paper in case your driver does not speak English.

-- You must have Turkish Lira (TL) in hand
+- It would be best if you had Turkish Lira (TL) in hand

 - Be sure that the driver turns on the meter